funkhaus/fh-components/README.md

 **Props**
 * `elements`: String or Array, default `span`.
 Wrap each resulting line in this element with class `line-{ line number }`.
 If `elements` is an array, split-text will wrap each line in its respective element, using the last element for any extra lines.
 * `separator`: String, default ` - `.
 Splits text by this separator.
+* `pieces`: Number or Array, default `-1`.
+Only include these zero-indexed pieces of the split text.
+If set to -1 (default), include the full split text.
 * `text`: String, default empty.
 Text to split.
 * `wrapper`: String, default `span`.
 Element wrapping rendered lines.